department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 #### Special mode transportation

 This includes transportation by a specially equipped vehicle, like an ambulance or wheelchair vain.
-You may be eligible for special mode transportation if you qualify for general health care travel reimbursement and the descriptions below are also true for you.
+You may be eligible if all of the below descriptions are true for you.

 **All of these must be true:**